mastodon/documentation/content/en/methods/directory.md

 ##### Query parameters

 offset
 : Number.
-How many accounts to skip before returning results.
-Default 0.
+Skip the first n results.

 limit
 : Number.
 How many accounts to load.
-Default 40.
+Defaults to 40 accounts.
+Max 80 accounts.

 order
 : String.
 Use `active` to sort by most recently posted statuses (default) or `new` to sort by most recently created profiles.